Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-4/README.md

   7. Replace all `var` with `const` or `let`
   8. Fix formatting and indentation
   9. Add comments

-* The Background Object is responsible for rendering the background image.
-The properties are up to you, and might be as simple as a color.
+The goal is not to add new features.
+At the end you should have better code that works the same.
+You're paying off technical debt and refactoring to make a better code base.

 ## Stretch Challenges